 – Twice the resolution: 24.3MP vs 12.2MP.
 The RAW files are around 6000 x 4000 px, about 30Mb each.
 This means having more resolution, you can crop a lot more and still have a big file to work with.

 – Dual SD cards slots: This is a big advantage.
-We shoot using the second slot as back up, it means you record the same file on both cards.
+I shoot using the second slot as back up, it means you record the same file on both cards.
 So there isn’t excuses to have some file damaged or unreadable.

 – It’s a little bit lighter.